openvinotoolkit/openvino_notebooks/notebooks/236-segmenter-semantic-segmentation/README.md

 The tutorial consists of the following steps:

 * Preparing PyTorch Segmenter model
-* Preparing preprocessing and visualization function
+* Preparing preprocessing and visualization functions
 * Validating inference of original model
 * Converting PyTorch model to ONNX
 * Converting ONNX to OpenVINO IR
-* Validating inference of converted model
+* Validating inference of the converted model
+* Benchmark performance of the converted model

 ## Installation Instructions